dachcom-digital/pimcore-i18n/README.md

 ![i18n](https://user-images.githubusercontent.com/700119/27761666-f3ed6746-5e60-11e7-955a-3030453c68ff.jpg)

+## Requirements
+* Pimcore 5.
+Only with Build 96 or greater.

 ## Introduction
 Pimcore already comes with some great features to build internationalized websites.
 But there are some gaps we have to handle by ourselves: search engine guidelines, geo based redirects and a dynamic link handling for internal documents.
 This Bundle helps you mastering this challenges and gives you freedom to elaborating complex country based localization strategies.